Lepton Flavor Violation of Z Gauge Boson Decays in Supersymmetric Type-III Seesaw Model: Conclusions

 \section{Conclusions}

-The lepton flavor violation (LFV) of the Z boson decays (Z$\longrightarrow l_i l_j$) in the constrained MSSM-Seesaw type-III model is studied in this article.
+The lepton flavor violation (LFV) of the $Z$ boson decays ($Z\rightarrow l_i l_j$) in the constrained MSSM-Seesaw type-III model is studied in this article.
 In the supersymmetric models, the type-III seesaw mechanism can be realized by adding a fermionic triplet superfield.
-After deriving the analytical expressions for the branching ratios (BRs) of both Z boson and the radiative two body ($l_{i}\rightarrow l_{j} \gamma$) decays, we have studied numerically how BRs of the Z boson LFV decays can be predicted in this model.
+After deriving the analytical expressions for the branching ratios (BRs) of both $Z$ boson and the radiative two body ($l_{i}\rightarrow l_{j} \gamma$) decays, we have studied numerically how BRs of the $Z$ boson LFV decays can be predicted in this model.
 The numerical study has been performed by applying the following constraints: fitting to small neutrino masses, conserving the R-parity and the lightest SUSY particle of the considered model is the neutralino.
-Furthermore, the sparticle masses (charginos, sleptons, sneutrinos and neutralinos) should be above the recent experimental mass limits.
-We also applied constraints on the Br$(l_{i}\rightarrow l_{j} \gamma)$ and imposed the perturbativity limits on the parameters of this model.
-In order to investigate the small masses of the left-handed neutrinos, the mass of a fermionic triplet $M_W$ should be in the order of $2.5\times{10}^{13}$\ GeV.After satisfying all constraints on the model parameters with(without) constraints on the $l_{i}\rightarrow l_{j} \gamma$ decays, the BRs maximum values of the Z boson LFV decays are summarized as in table \ref{tab: Results}.
+Furthermore, the sparticle masses (charginos, sleptons, sneutrinos and neutralinos) should be above the recent experimental mass bounds.
+We also applied constraints from the Br$(l_{i}\rightarrow l_{j} \gamma)$ and imposed the perturbativity limits on the parameters of this model.To investigate the small masses of the left-handed neutrinos, the mass of a fermionic triplet $M_W$ should be in the order of $2.5\times{10}^{13}$\ GeV.
+After satisfying all constraints on the model parameters with(without) constraints from the $l_{i}\rightarrow l_{j} \gamma$ decays, the BRs maximum values of the $Z$ boson LFV decays are summarized as in table \ref{tab: Results}.

-These values are out of the experimental upper limits for the LHC, while they are in consistent with the sensitivity of the future colliders (FCC-ee/CEPC) for the scenario without constraints on the radiative two body decays $(l_{i}\rightarrow l_{j} \gamma)$ as shown in table \ref{tab: Results}.
-However, after applying constraints on the $l_{i}\rightarrow l_{j} \gamma$ decays, the above-mentioned results get an additional suppression of about $10^{-3}$ for BR$(Z\longrightarrow\tau l)$ and $10^{-8}$ for BR$(Z\longrightarrow\mu e)$ when they are compered to the sensitivity of the future colliders (FCC-ee/CEPC).
-Hence, the BRs predictions are several orders below the recent experimental limits for both scenarios, which give a low probability to observe the Z boson LFV decays in the future collider experiments.
+These values are out of the experimental upper bounds for the LHC, while they are in consistent with the sensitivity of the future colliders (FCC-ee/CEPC) for the scenario without constraints from the radiative two body decays $(l_{i}\rightarrow l_{j} \gamma)$ as shown in table \ref{tab: Results}.
+However, after applying constraints from the $l_{i}\rightarrow l_{j} \gamma$ decays, the above-mentioned results get an additional suppression of about $10^{-3}$ for BR$(Z\rightarrow\tau l)$ and $10^{-8}$ for BR$(Z\rightarrow\mu e)$ when they are compered to the sensitivity of the future colliders (FCC-ee/CEPC).
+Hence, the BRs predictions are several orders below the recent experimental bounds.

 \bmhead{Acknowledgements} The authors would like to thank the administration of scientific research at Erzincan Binali Yildirim University/Türkiye, Al-Furat and Idlib University/Syria for supporting and funding this work.